trinodb/trino/presto-docs/src/main/sphinx/optimizer/cost-based-optimizations.rst

    from all of the data (data is replicated to each node)

 Each type have their trade offs.
 Partitioned joins require redistributing both tables using a hash of the join key.
-This can be slower (sometimes substantially) than broadcast joins, but allows much larger joins.
-In particular, broadcast joins will be faster if the build side is much smaller than the probe side.
+This can be slower, sometimes substantially slower, than broadcast joins, but allows much larger joins.
+In particular, broadcast joins are faster if the build side is much smaller than the probe side.
 However, broadcast joins require that the tables on the build side of the join after filtering fit in memory on each node, whereas distributed joins only need to fit in distributed memory across all nodes.